NWChemEx/PluginPlay/docs/source/developer/design/checkpoint_restart.rst

 developer does the checkpointing), and allows other actions to occur between the checkpoint and the restart.

-For the purposes of this page, we take C/R to encompass not only fault resilience, but also reloading a previously successful program invocation.
-The unifying theme here is C/R is a mechanism for restarting the program at a state other than the initial state.

 *******************
 Why Do We Need C/R?
 *******************

-- Fault rates are expected to increase substantially with exascale computing
-- Users may want to resume runs to continue their data analysis
-- If a runtime error occurs, sometimes it is possible to modify an option to the failing module and retry.
-Having C/R means we don't need to need to rerun functions prior to the error.
+Historically many electronic structure packages have had limited or no C/R capabilities.
+However, fault rates are expected to increase substantially with exascale computing making it prudent for us to consider C/R if for no other reason than resliancy.
+Arguably the more important reason to have C/R is for scientific integrity.
+It should be possible to reload previous results and verify/build upon them in some manner.
+Another reason is user friendliness.
+Users have come to expect their state to be saved in most serious programs.
+Having C/R means a user doesn't need to rerun the entire program just because an error occurred.

 ******************
 C/R Considerations
 ******************

+There are a number of C/R considerations which we have grouped based on whether they pertain to the objects being C/R, the hardware being used to C/R, or the design of PluginPlay.

 Object Considerations
 =====================